Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 If it seems like I’m talking about the FDA and CDC as somewhat interchangeable… I’m not.

-But the process for approval can be a bit confusing.
+The process for approval can be a bit confusing.

 First, you see FDA approvals, but then CDC regulations..?